How to View Disk Usage and Bandwidth Usage

 - Click on the Bandwidth icon.

-This page displays your bandwidth usage for the current month, showing the amount of data transferred to and from your website by visitors, file downloads, and other processes.
+- The Bandwidth page displays your bandwidth usage for the current month, showing the amount of data transferred to and from your website by visitors, file downloads, and other processes.

-Common Troubleshooting & FAQ
+Common Troubleshooting & FAQs

 A: High disk space usage can be due to large website files (especially images and videos), numerous backups, or many emails.
 Consider the following: